Past Perfect

 Examples:

-· had never seen such a beautiful beach before I went to Kauai.
+· I had never seen such a beautiful beach before I went to Kauai.

 · I did not have any money because I had lost my wallet.